 Landlord/Tenant

 Commercial lease

+East Village, Manhattan

 Commercial tenant unprotected by new law

-Commercial tenant claimed that the 2019 Housing law requited owners to provide a written notice of nonpayment of rent.
+Commercial tenant claimed that the 2019 Housing law required owners to provide a written notice of nonpayment of rent.

 The owner of a building located at 41 East 11th Street, Manhattan, filed a petition in Civil Court to evict its commercial tenant, Washington Square Institute, for non-payment of rent.
 The owner claimed rent in the amount of $240,007 for the period of August 2019 through October 2019, calculated at the monthly rent of $67,561.
 The owner moved for summary judgment.